Advertiser Disclosure

 Status Match With Flight Requirement

-Cathay Pacific has paused its status match program and is not accepting requests currently.
-We’ll leave the information here for informational purposes and update it when requests open up again.
+Cathay Pacific has paused its status match program and is not currently accepting requests.
+We’ll leave this information here for informational purposes and update it when requests reopen.

-Status matches to Cathay Pacific Asia Miles are usually granted to its Silver level regardless of your current elite status.
-You are usually required to have either flown on a Cathay Pacific flight recently and/or have an upcoming reservation.
+Status matches to Cathay Pacific Cathay are usually granted to its Silver level, regardless of your current elite status.
+You must usually have flown on a Cathay Pacific flight recently and/or have an upcoming reservation.

 How To Submit a Request

-Send an email to theclub@cathaypacific.com requesting the status match; include your Cathay membership number (formerly a Marco Polo Club number), a copy of a recent flight on Cathay Pacific, or an upcoming reservation.
+Email theclub@cathaypacific.com requesting the status match and including your Cathay membership number, a copy of a recent flight on Cathay Pacific, or an upcoming reservation.
 Also, attach a copy of your current elite membership card and flight history.

 Delta Air Lines